yupryanya/bas-demo/README.md

 <img width="6%" title="Jira" src="media/svg/jira.svg">
 </p>

-`Intelij IDEA` для написания кода и работы с `Git`\
-`Gradle` для автоматизации сборки\
-`JUnit5` для выполнения тестов\
+`IntelliJ IDEA` for code writing and as a `Git` tool\
+`Gradle` for build automation\
+`JUnit5` for test execution\
-`Selenide` для ускорения разработки на базе `Selenium WebDriver`\
+`Selenide` for accelerated development based on `Selenium WebDriver`\
-`REST Assured` для тестирования API\
+`REST Assured` for API testing\
-`GitHub` для хранения кода\
-`Jenkins` для запуска тестов удаленно\
-`Selenoid` для запуска браузера в `Docker` контейнерах\
+`GitHub` for code storage\
+`Jenkins` for remote test execution\
+`Selenoid` for running browsers in `Docker` containers\
-`Allure Report` для визуализации результатов тестирования\
+`Allure Report` for visualizing test results\
-`Allure TestOps` для управления тестированием\
+`Allure TestOps` for test management\
-`Jira` для таск менеджмента\
-`Telegram` для уведомлений о результатах тестирования
+`Jira` for task management\
+`Telegram` for test result notifications

-### <a name="tests"></a>Реализованные проверки
+### <a name="tests"></a>Automated Test Cases

-Реализованы проверки для страницы "Объекты"
-1. Вызов формы создания нового объекта из окна "Объекты"
-2. Поиск объекта по существующему адресу с помощью основного поля поиска
-3. Поиск объекта по существующему адресу с помощью бокового фильтра"
-4. Фильтрация списка объектов с помощью фильтра по уровню
-5. Создание нового объекта с помощью формы создания объекта с заполненными обязательными полями
+Login tests
+1. Authenticate successfully with valid credentials
+2. Successful user sign-out
+3. Login with an invalid password for valid username

+Objects list tests
+1. Navigate to 'Objects' page from Main menu
+2. Filter objects by level using 'Level' dropdown
+2. Search by existing address using the upper 'Main Search' field
+3. Search by existing address using the 'Sidebar Filter'
+4. Search by a non-existing address using the upper 'Main Search' field

+Create new object tests
+1. Open 'New object' form from Objects page
+2. Create a new object with all required fields properly filled
+3. Create a new object with incomplete required fields

-### <a name="how-to-run"></a>Удаленный запуск в CI
+### <a name="how-to-run"></a>Running Tests from Jenkins

-Настроена задача для запуска автотестов с параметрами в Jenkins.
+A task has been configured to run autotests with parameters in Jenkins.
 <p>
 <img width="88%" title="Launch with Jenkins" src="media/screens/parametrized_jenkins_job.png">
 </p>

-Результат сборки.
+Once the job is complete, you can get a summary of the test run and access the Allure report.
 <p>
 <img width="88%" title="Jenkins job results" src="media/screens/jenkins-job.png">
 </p>

-### <a name="allure-report"></a>Allure-отчет о результатах прохождения автотестов
+### <a name="allure-report"></a>Allure Report

-После прохождения тестов, получаем графическое представление результатов.
-Каждый тест отображается в отчете в виде понятных шагов.
+After the tests have passed, a graphical representation of the results is generated.
+Each test is presented in the report as a series of steps with readable names.
 <p>
 <img width="88%" title="Allure report test steps" src="media/screens/allure_report_with_steps.png">
 </p>

-### <a name="test-artefacts"></a>Тестовые артефакты
+### <a name="test-artefacts"></a>Report Artefacts
-В Allure-отчете сохраняется подробная информация, включая снапшоты, скриншоты и записи экрана для разбора упавших тестов.
+Detailed information, including snapshots, screenshots, and screen recordings for analyzing failed tests, is saved in the Allure Report.
 <p>
 <img width="88%" title="Allure report artefacts" src="media/screens/allure_report_with_screenshots.png">
 </p>

+//TO DO: video

-### <a name="allure-test-ops"></a>Интеграция с системой тест-менеджмента Allure TestOps
+### <a name="allure-test-ops"></a>Integration with Allure TestOps
-Ручные и автоматизированные проверки объединены в один тест сьют.
+The integration between Jenkins and Allure works seamlessly in both directions.
+Test results are collected in real-time from the build server during the execution of the build job.
+Additionally, tests can be initiated directly from the Allure interface.
+Manual and automated checks are combined into one test suite.
 <p>
 <img width="88%" title="Allure TestOps integration" src="media/screens/allure_testops_suite.png">
 </p>

-### <a name="jira"></a>Интеграция с Jira
+### <a name="jira"></a>Integration with Jira
-В тикет Jira добавлены тесты из Allure TestOps.
+The Jira ticket is linked with tests from Allure TestOps.
 <p>
 <img width="88%" title="Allure TestOps integration" src="media/screens/jira_integration.png">
 </p>

-### <a name="telegram-notification"></a>Уведомления о прохождении тестов в мессенджере
+### <a name="telegram-notification"></a>Allure Notifications
-С помощью библиотеки Allure notifications отправлено автоматическое оповещение о результатах прохождения автотестов в Telegram (Slack, Skype, Email, Mattermost, Discord, Loop).
+Using the Allure notifications library, automatic notifications about the test results are sent to Telegram (also works with Slack, Skype, Email, Mattermost, Discord, Loop).
 <p>
 <img width="30%" title="Telegram notifications" src="media/screens/telegram_report.png">
 </p>